 The Environment Agency says over 5.2 million homes and properties in England are at risk from flooding and coastal erosion.
 Yet only a third of people living in flood prone areas believe their property is at risk.
 These numbers will rise because in 2021 alone more than 5,000 new homes have been approved for construction on flood plains.

-Professor Sarah Lindley and colleagues at the University of Manchester are working with Friends of the Earth to map which communities in England are vulnerable and disadvantaged by flooding - and extreme heat - and which of these are most socially vulnerable due to demographics (e.g. age, income, disability, etc) and other social, community and environmental factors.
-This research – building on previous research and evidence - will be published in early 2022.
+Professor Sarah Lindley and colleagues at the University of Manchester carried out research for Friends of the Earth to map which communities in England are vulnerable and disadvantaged by flooding - and extreme heat - and which of these are most socially vulnerable due to demographics (e.g. age, income, disability, etc) and other social, community and environmental factors.

 Wherever it happens, flooding is a tragedy for individuals and communities.
 Even though most people survive all but the most extreme floods, property damage and the loss of irreplaceable personal effects such as photographs, keepsakes, furniture and ornaments, let alone pets or farm animals, can cause mental suffering that can last for years.